YahnisElsts/plugin-update-checker/README.md

 Resources
 ---------

+- [This blog post](http://w-shadow.com/blog/2010/09/02/automatic-updates-for-any-plugin/) has more information about the update checker API. *Slightly out of date.*
 - [Debug Bar](https://wordpress.org/plugins/debug-bar/) - useful for testing and debugging the update checker.
 - [Securing download links](http://w-shadow.com/blog/2013/03/19/plugin-updates-securing-download-links/) - a general overview.
 - [A GUI for entering download credentials](http://open-tools.net/documentation/tutorial-automatic-updates.html#wordpress)